Who & Where: 誰, どなた, どちら, どいつ, & どこ

 Could you tell me how far you’ve progressed?

-What part of the iPhone is good?
+What about an iPhone is good?

 どちら